StrangeJay/AWS_CICD/journal.md

 ### Create an S3 Bucket

-- Go to your AWS console and search for s3 and select **S3** from the list of services.
+- Go to your AWS console, search for 'S3' in the search bar, and select **S3** from the list of services.

 ![](img/s3-1.png)